BECOME A PERFORMING BUM

 Out on Bail meets every Sunday at Rocklea.
 Read more about them here.

 NUMB BUMS meets every Monday (except public holidays) at 6:30 pm for 7:00 pm in Zillmere.
 We are currently in temporary accommodation whilst the Zillmere Community Hall is refurbished.
-For details about joining the band, contact the band leader, John Low, Ph: 0421 080 914 or Email:
+For details about joining the band, contact the band leader, Diane Davis by email and she will call you back.

 GETTING THE MOST OUT OF PERFORMING